Galileo GDS

 Galileo is a computer reservations system (CRS) owned by Travelport.
 As of 2000, it had a 26.4% share of worldwide CRS airline bookings.
 In addition to airline reservations, the Galileo CRS is also used to book train travel, cruises, car rental, and hotel rooms.

+The system was originally known as Apollo, launched in 1971 by United Airlines as their in-house booking system.
+In 1976, UA began installing Apollo terminals in travel agent offices.
+Apollo, and the competing American Airlines system Sabre, quickly took over much of the booking market.
+In response to possible government intervention due to antitrust concerns, UA spun off the system to become its own company in 1992, Covia.
+That same year, Covia purchased a competitor, Galileo, which had been created by a consortium of European airlines.
+They merged operatations under the Galileo name.
+UA remained major customers for Galileo until 2012, when they introduced a new in-house booking system, SHARES.

-The Galileo system was moved from Denver, Colorado, to the Worldspan datacenter in Atlanta, Georgia, on September 28, 2008, following the 2007 merger of Travelport and Worldspan (although they now share the same datacenter, they continue to be run as separate systems).
+Galileo was later purchased by Travelport, which also purchased the competing Worldspan in 2007.
+On 28 September 2008, Galileo system was moved from Denver, Colorado, to the Worldspan datacenter in Atlanta, Georgia.
+Although they now share the same datacenter, they continue to be run as separate systems.
 Galileo is subject to the Capps II and its successor Secure Flight program for the selection of passengers with a risk profile.
 Galileo is a member of the International Air Transport Association, of the OpenTravel Alliance and of SITA.

 History

 Galileo traces its roots back to 1971 when United Airlines created its first computerized central reservation system under the name Apollo.
 During the 1980s and early 1990s, a significant proportion of airline tickets were sold by travel agents.
 Flights by the airline owning the reservation system had preferential display on the computer screen.
 Due to the high market penetration of the Sabre and Apollo systems, owned by American Airlines and United Airlines, respectively, Worldspan and Galileo were created by other airline groups in an attempt to gain market share in the computer reservation system market and, by inference, the commercial airline market.
 Galileo was formed in 1987 by nine European carriers -- British Airways, KLM Royal Dutch Airlines, Alitalia, Swissair, Austrian Airlines, Olympic, Sabena, Air Portugal and Aer Lingus.

 In response and to prevent possible government intervention, United Airlines spun off its Apollo reservation system, which was then controlled by Covia.
 Galileo International was born when Covia acquired Europe's Galileo and merged it with the Apollo system in 1992.

 The Apollo reservation system was used by United Airlines until 3 March 2012, when it switched to SHARES, a system used by its former Continental Airlines subsidiary.
 Apollo is still used by Galileo International (now part of Travelport GDS) travel agency customers in the United States, Canada, Mexico, and Japan.